News Corporation Announces $1 Billion Stock Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest update is out from News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ).
+News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) has issued an update.

-News Corporation has announced a buy-back program authorized for up to an aggregate of US$1 billion of its Nasdaq-listed Class A and Class B common stock.
-This buy-back, part of the 2025 Repurchase Program, aims to repurchase shares from the open market or otherwise, subject to market conditions and stock prices.
-The initiative reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+News Corporation has announced a buy-back program, authorizing the repurchase of up to an additional US$1 billion of its Nasdaq-listed Class A and Class B common stock under the 2025 Repurchase Program.
+This move, subject to market conditions and stock prices, aims to enhance shareholder value and reflects the company’s confidence in its financial position.
+The buy-back does not include ASX-listed CDIs, and it follows a similar US$1 billion repurchase initiative from 2021.

 More about News Corporation Shs B Chess Depository Interests repr 1 Sh